alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### open source software

-Not “Open Source software” or “OS software”.
+Not "Open Source software" or "OS software".

 ### opposition

 Lower case even for the opposition and opposition leader.